Morris Island Lighthouse — Charleston, South Carolina

 With modern technology, including LED lights, modems, a cellphone tower, and solar-powered batteries, engineers were able to shine the light for a spectacular show, illuminating the sands of Folly Beach to the delight of onlookers on both the beach and in boats.
 The light was directed toward the beach so as not to interfere with navigation.

 Artist Rosie Phillips, who sent her depiction of the lighthouse above, says: “I have always been drawn to lighthouses, especially those with a history.
 Morris Island Lighthouse has definitely been challenged by man and the forces of nature!
 Today it is being ‘saved’ by a foundation that has done wonders to the structure in hopes that it will remain a part of the South Carolina coast and Charleston history.
 As an artist, I have painted several lighthouses I have come across in my travels, but I am lucky to have this treasure close to home and have painted it several times.”

-More Photos of the Morris Island Lighthouse
+More Pictures of the Morris Island Lighthouse

 Reflections on the Morris Island Lighthouse